 Data Encryption and Electronic PHI Transmission Rules

-For emails, this means utilizing Transport Layer Security (TLS).
-TLS creates a secure, encrypted tunnel between the email sender and the recipient, preventing hackers from intercepting the message while it travels across the internet.
+For emails, this means utilizing Transport Layer Security (TLS), which creates an encrypted tunnel between sender and recipient.
 Without TLS, an email containing appointment details is readable by anyone handling it along the way.
+For SMS, your platform must encrypt messages at the server level, since standard carrier networks are not encrypted end-to-end.

 | Insecure Message | Compliant Message |